 - The other important function of bile is that it contains waste products from the breakdown of hemoglobin.
-This is called bilirubin and is normally made up of the body, since it eliminates old red blood cells that are rich in hemoglobin.
+This is called bilirubin and is usually made up by the body since it eliminates old red blood cells rich in hemoglobin.

-Adult humans produce 400 to 800 ml of bile a day, and other animals produce proportionally similar amounts.
-The secretion of bile can be considered to occur in two stages:
+Adult humans produce 400 to 800 ml of bile daily, and other animals have proportionally similar amounts.
+The secretion of bitterness can be considered to occur in two stages:

 - Initially, hepatocytes secrete bile into canaliculi, from which it flows to the bile ducts.
-This hepatic bile contains large amounts of bile acids, cholesterol and other organic molecules.
+This hepatic bile contains many bile acids, cholesterol, and other organic molecules.

-- As the bile flows through the bile ducts, it is modified by the addition of a bicarbonate-rich aqueous secretion from the ductal epithelial cells.
+- As the bile flows through the bile ducts, it is modified by adding a bicarbonate-rich aqueous secretion from the ductal epithelial cells.